The Importance of Detox for Prescription Painkiller Addiction

 Many challenges can stand in the way of an individual effectively combatting an addiction to prescription painkillers.
 However, fears or concerns surrounding the pain of withdrawal or the chances of being able to rid one’s body of these deadly substances should never prevent an individual’s attempts at obtaining professional care that can significantly improve his or her life.
 In an effective detox program, those who are grappling with an addiction can obtain the guidance, supervision, and support that will allow them to end their painkiller abuse and begin a successful life that is filled with lasting recovery.

 At Keystone Treatment Center, we realize the stresses that one can experience when attempting to obtain help for prescription painkiller addiction, and we respect the strength of each man and woman who makes this brave choice.
 At Keystone, we are prepared to supply the comprehensive care that can help an individual out of his or her dangerous pattern of addiction and into a happier, healthier, drug-free tomorrow.
-If you or someone you care for can benefit from the treatment that we supply, please contact us right now.
+If you or someone you care for can benefit from the treatment that we supply at our painkillers detox center, please contact us right now.
 We look forward to providing you with the information you need to make the best decision for yourself or someone you love.